pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 Recommendations
 ---------------

-This section is non-normative, and represents what the PEP authors believe to be the best default implementation decisions for something implementing this PEP, but it does **not** represent any sort of requirement to match these decisions.
+This section is non-normative, and represents what the spec authors believe to be the best default implementation decisions for something implementing this spec, but it does **not** represent any sort of requirement to match these decisions.

 These decisions have been chosen to maximize the number of requests that can be